 In early 2012 the Connecting Dorset Fast Group (ConDorFast) secured £9.44M from Broadband Delivery UK (BDUK), part of the Department for Culture, Media and Sport (DCMS), towards a £38M high speed internet project to deliver significantly improved internet to Purbeck households and businesses.
-Purbeck District Council, along with other local authorities, has match funded central funding.
-The first two phases are complete with superfast broadband available to 90.3% of premises in Purbeck.
+The council has match funded central funding.
+The first two phases are complete with superfast broadband available to 90.3% of premises in the Purbeck area.
 A third gap filling contract is expected to deliver superfast broadband to an additional 800 premises by the end of 2019, including residential coverage and support for economic priorities at Holton Heath Industrial Estate and Dorset Innovation Park.
 Options for delivering to the remaining approximately 1,000 premises are being investigated.